kalinowski5/payroll/README.md

 `make test`

 ## Possible improvements
-Things that could be improved if there is more time:
+Things that could be improved if there is more time left:
-* Separate Doctrine mappings from entity classes (ie. place XMLs in `Infrastructure` namespace instead of attributes in `Domain`)
+* Separate Doctrine mappings from entity classes (ie. place XMLs in `Infrastructure` namespace instead of attributes in `Domain` part)
 * Dockerize application
 * Optimize performance for larger data sets, e.g. thousands of employees (change the way how data is filtered and sorted)
 * Split filtering into multiple columns
 * Implement more value objects and add more sophisticated validation rules
 * Add cs-fixer
 * Add behat tests
 * Add mutation tests
+* Resolve minor TODOs left in codebase
 * Implement shared kernel